Data Classification Policy

 Examples of some of the types of data that are regulated are listed in the appendix.

-Loyola Sensitive Data is any data that is not classified as Loyola Protected Data, but which is information that Loyola would not distribute to the general public.
+Loyola Sensitive data is any data that is not classified as Loyola Protected data, but which is information that Loyola would not distribute to the general public.
 This classification is made by the department originating the data.
-Examples of the types of data included are: budgets, salary and raise information, and possible properties for Loyola to purchase.
+Examples of the types of data included are: budgets, salary and raise information, LOCUS ID, LAWSON ID and possible properties for Loyola to purchase.

 Any data that contains personally identifiable information concerning any individual or that is covered by local, state, or Federal regulations, or by any voluntary industry standards concerning protection of personally identifiable information that Loyola chooses to follow, is automatically classified as Loyola Protected Data.
 All other data is classified as Loyola Sensitive Data by default.
 Online resources will be available to assist individuals in properly classifying data.